 Using type thoughtfully is crucial to making our designs look professional.
 Follow these tips to make sure our typography is consistent.

 Tip: Start with leading that’s two points higher than the point size of the text.
-This won’t always be right, but leading can be adjusted most easily from there.
+This won’t always be right, but leading can be easily adjusted from there.
 Smaller blocks of text may need settings that are slightly more open.

 Correct letterspacing, called tracking, also makes the type easier to read.
 Outside of headlines, text should be tracked slightly looser than the default setting, and optical kerning should be used when it’s available (except with text set in Billion Dreams ).

 When working with type, always take the time to make these adjustments.
-These details make us look professional and greatly improve the readability of our type.
+These details make us look professional and significantly improve the readability of our type.

 Tip: Trust your eye.
 The tracking that works for one typeface may not work for another.
 The size and weight of the text can also influence how much tracking is necessary.
 Smaller sizes and heavier weights may need a higher setting.

-The following illustrate suggested type combinations that work well together.
+The following illustrates suggested type combinations that work well together.
 These samples are a guide showing the range of expression that our typography can achieve.

 Tip: Specifications for the headline and subhead examples on these pages may change depending on the format of the piece.
 The measurements shown are encouraged, but they could be scaled up accordingly.